Clean Energy Transition - GREEN Infrastructure

 As cities become larger and smarter, the amount of energy they use increases.
 As a result, governments are stepping in to provide incentives and funding to municipalities looking to shift to renewable energy.
 Cities are making a shift to all forms of clean energy technology in multiple economic sectors - energy, buildings, transportation, water, etc... - all types of infrastructure.

 The BBB plan also originally included tax credits to consumers for purchases of EVs, investment in electric school buses, investment in EV charging infrastructure, investment to retool factories and boost the domestic supply of EVs, and more...
 Additionally, the original BBB plan proposed $100 billion to modernize the country's electric grid and modernize energy infrastructure across the country.
+[All of these measures were passed in 2021 and 2022 Congressional bills, with lower, yet still substantial, funding amounts than the original BBB proposed - see below].

 The IIJA also includes investments in the modernization of U.S. energy grids, clean energy technologies, clean energy infrastructure, and hundreds of billions in additional investments in sustainability this decade.
-See this link for a full list of IIJA's investment priorities in transportation infrastructure, water infrastructure, broadband, energy, and environmental concerns).
+See this link for a full list of IIJA's investment priorities in transportation infrastructure, water infrastructure, broadband, energy, and environmental measures.

 The Inflation Reduction Act (passed in August 2022) also invests in clean energy technology development and deployment through measures such as tax credits for solar and wind energy, as well as hydrogen and carbon capture.

-In August 2022, Congress also passed the CHIPS and Science Act, which "..will boost efforts to manufacture more zero-carbon technology in America, establish a new federal office to organize clean-energy innovation, and direct billions of dollars toward disaster-resilience research." [ - quote from theatlantic.com/chips-act-climate-bill].
+In August 2022, Congress also passed the CHIPS and Science Act, which "..will boost efforts to manufacture more zero-carbon technology in America, establish a new federal office to organize clean-energy innovation, and direct billions of dollars toward disaster-resilience research." [quote from - theatlantic.com/chips-act-climate-bill].
 The CHIPS ACT provides funding for scientific and technological research into clean energy technologies, nanotechnologies, artificial intelligence, and quantum computing - all technologies which can benefit climate and energy programs.

 Cities worldwide do have some government support in their transition to renewable energy in some cases.
 In fact, globally, more than 1 billion people live in areas with renewable energy targets or policies.
 However, there also needs to be more private investment to help build sustainable infrastructure.